blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

     The setting hierarchy from highiest priority to lowest priority is as follows: *Service Settings > [Main] > default*.
 The higher priority settings override the lower priority settings.

-!!! tip "Tip: Add comments for service parameters and description."
+!!! tip "Tip: Add comments for service description and help messages."
-	So a user knows *what* the service is, use public comments to provide a description!<br>
-	**Example:** `#Description: Retrieve stock price data any stock listed on Nasdaq.`

-	So a user knows *how* to use the service, add information on the parameters.<br>
-	**Example:** `#Parameters: getStockPrice [ticker]`
+    * Using a public comment, add a description so users know *what* the service is.
+Example:
+      ```
+      #description: Returns the balance for the provided Ethereum address.
+      ```
+    * Using a public comment, add a help message so users know *how* to use a service.
+Example:
+      ```
+      #help: eth_getBalance [address] [block_parameter]; [address] = (string) The address to check for balance; [block_parameter] = (string) Integer block number, or the string 'latest', 'earliest' or 'pending'.
+      ```

-	There will be dedicated description and help settings added as official support.
+    There are development plans to add dedicated, officially supported description and help settings.

 ---

 ## Deploy Service
 1. Add the service name to the `plugins=` entry in `xrouter.conf`.
 The service name listed must be the exact name of your config file without the file extension.
 Separate each service name with a comma.
-    * Example: If you had 3 services that you wanted to deply with config names `SYSlistoffers.conf`, `SYSofferinfo.conf`, and `weatherData.conf`, the `plugins=` setting would read as follows: `plugins=SYSlistoffers,SYSofferinfo,weatherData`
+    * Example: If you had 3 services that you wanted to deply with config names `eth_getBalance.conf`, `eth_blockNumber.conf`, and `weatherData.conf`, the `plugins=` setting would read as follows: `plugins=eth_getBalance,eth_blockNumber,weatherData`
 1. Use `xrReloadConfigs` to load your newly configured settings to `xrouter.conf` without needing to restart your Service Node.
-1. Use `sendserviceping` to propogate these new settings to the network immediately or wait up to 10 minutes for this to happen automatically.
+1. Use `servicenodesendping` to propogate these new settings to the network immediately or wait up to 3 minutes for this to happen automatically.
 1. You can view your configs using `xrStatus` ([See example output](https://api.blocknet.co/#service-node)).
 1. Post your services to [the forum](https://forum.blocknet.co/c/xcloud-services) so others can discover, learn more, and find instructions on how to interact with your service.